 The process of creating enhanced law firm content begins with us actually finding qualified writers.
 This is more difficult than it sounds.

 The reality is that the bar to entry is low for content writing.
-Many people consider themselves writers just because they can put together some coherent sentences.
-However, it’s deeper than that.
-Writing is tough; putting together sentences, paragraphs, and pages that engage a reader takes great skill.
+Many people consider themselves writers just because they can put together some coherent sentences and tap on a keyboard.
+However, law firm content writing is deeper than that.
+Writing is tough; putting together sentences, paragraphs, and pages that engage readers takes skill.

 Then there’s the research.